mytechsonamy/mytrader/frontend/mobile/README.md

 3. **Backend connection**: Ensure Docker containers are running and accessible on port 8080
 4. **iOS Simulator**: Make sure Xcode and iOS Simulator are installed
 5. **Android Emulator**: Ensure Android Studio and AVD are set up
+6. **iOS build fails in ReactCodegen with spaces in path**: If your project path contains spaces (e.g., `Personal Documents`), Xcode build scripts may fail.
+Either move the project to a path without spaces or re-run `pod install` after our included patch to `node_modules/react-native/scripts/react_native_pods_utils/script_phases.rb` which quotes env vars.

 ## Contributing